alca4/AI-Based_Bee_Health_Evaluation/README.md

 Traditional methods for monitoring beehives, such as human inspection, are subjective, disruptive, and time-consuming.
 To overcome these limitations, artificial intelligence has been used to assess beehive health.
 However, previous studies have lacked an end-to-end solution and primarily relied on data from a single source, either bee images or sounds.

-This study introduces a comprehensive system consisting of bee object detection and health evaluation.
+This study introduced a comprehensive system consisting of bee object detection and health evaluation.
 Additionally, it utilized a combination of visual and audio signals to analyze bee behaviors.
 An Attention-based Multimodal Neural Network (AMNN) was developed to adaptively focus on key features from each type of signal for accurate bee health assessment.
 By seamlessly integrating AMNN with image and sound data in a comprehensive bee health monitoring system, this approach provides a more efficient and non-invasive solution for the early detection of bee diseases and the preservation of bee colonies.

 This end-to-end solution includes

 1. Data acquisition and annotation for model development
 2. Bee object detection to detect bee presence in images and audio clips
-3. Bee health assessment to assess bee health in images and audio clips
+3. Bee health assessment based on either images or audio clips
-4. A multi-modal visual-audio deep neural network that combines both visual and audio signals to assess the health of beehives
+4. An attention-based multimodal neural network (AMNN) that combines both visual and audio signals to assess the health of beehives

 The system is the first to integrate bee health assessment with bee object detection using paired image and audio data.

 ## Bee Images Object Detection

-A YOLOv5 model19 was developed for the localization and cropping of bees in images.
+A YOLOv5 model was developed for the localization and cropping of bees in images.

 The code can be found in Bee_Image_Object_Detection.ipynb.